EdoRondelli/Tirocinio-Magistrale/01_analyses/03_alphafold_tests/README.md

 ### Found that nd3, when being locally translated from the ncbi nucleotide to the assumed AA, was incorrect.
 A frameshift anomaly causes the actual AA sequence to be different to what a simple
 ### translation would give.
 Re-created complex 1 using the direct AA sequence isolated, and taken from NCBI.

+MUST DO MATCHMAKER CHAIN BY CHAIN BUT THIS WAY WE OBTAIN THE ENTIRE RMSD.